multidots/multicollab/readme.txt

 If you and your team use Slack to communicate internally, you can receive important Multicollab notifications in the Slack channel of your choice.
 You will get real-time updates for mentions, replies, and other comment activities in your Slack channel.
 This allows you to fit Multicollab in a place you know your team will check all day.

+👉🏻 <strong>Editorial Checklist</strong>

+Ensure every post meets your publishing standards with in-editor checklists.
+You can define tasks as required or optional, track progress in real time, and display alerts for incomplete posts before they go live.
+Checklists can be applied based on post type and access can be restricted by user roles.

 👉🏻 <strong> Custom Permissions </strong>